-We were delighted to sit down with our executive chef and owner of Hardley Hill Farm, Sven-Hanson Britt to discover his top tips for a delicious Christmas Day Dinner.
+We were delighted to sit down with chef, Sven-Hanson Britt to discover his top tips for a delicious Christmas Day Dinner.
 With advice from what can be prepared in advance to how to tell when your meat is perfectly cooked, Sven is on hand to help you get the best of out your Miele appliances for a stress-free festive period.

 What is the Miele way to cook a turkey?